 - Board and Committee composition regularly review the structure, size and composition of the Board (and its committees) taking account of the Company's strategic priorities and the matters affecting the Company, before making recommendations to the Board with regard to any changes.
-In particular this will include a review of the PIA target operating model. - Appointments to the Board responsible for identifying and nominating for the Board's approval, candidates to fill Board vacancies as and when they arise. - Conflicts of Interest consider and, if appropriate, authorise any actual or potential situational conflicts of interest arising from either new or existing appointments and, in the case of material conflicts, advise the Board on whether the conflict should be authorized.
+In particular this will include a review of the PIA target operating model. - Appointments to the Board responsible for identifying and nominating for the Board's approval, candidates to fill Board vacancies as and when they arise. - Conflicts of Interest consider and, if appropriate, authorise any actual or potential situational conflicts of interest arising from either new or existing appointments and, in the case of material conflicts, advise the Board on whether the conflict should be authorized. - Corporate Culture consider the Group's approach to corporate culture and how it is applicable to the Company. - Director induction and training ensure that Directors appointed to the Board are equipped with an appropriate induction and an ongoing continued professional development plan. - Job Definitions and Succession planning prepare comprehensive job descriptions, taking into account for Board appointments, the existing skills and expertise of the Board and the anticipated time commitment required.

-- Corporate Culture consider the Group's approach corporate culture and how it is applicable to the Company. - Director induction and training ensure that Directors appointed to the Board are equipped with an appropriate induction and an ongoing continued professional development plan. - Job Definitions and Succession planning prepare comprehensive job descriptions, taking into account for Board appointments, the existing skills and expertise of the Board and the anticipated time commitment required.
-The Committee shall carry out succession planning for the PIA Board. - Director reviews and evaluation monitor on an ongoing basis the performance of directors, senior management, and those discharging a pre-approved controlled functions ("PCF"). - Board and Committee Effectiveness review the results of the annual Board Effectiveness review in respect of leadership needs, particularly in relation to the executive, independent non-executive directors and non-executive directors, the composition of the Board, the performance of the Chairman and the individual directors relative to their own roles and Board objectives.
+- Director reviews and evaluation monitor on an ongoing basis the performance of directors, senior management, and those discharging a Pre-Approval Controlled Functions ("PCF"). - Board and Committee Effectiveness review the results of the annual Board Effectiveness review in respect of leadership needs, particularly in relation to the executive, independent non-executive directors and non-executive directors, the composition of the Board, the performance of the Chairman and the individual directors relative to their own roles and Board objectives.